cloud-native-toolkit-demos/multi-tenancy-gitops-ace/README.md

 - Open the ArgoCD UI from the OpenShift Console, then use `admin` as the username and password should have printed in the previous command

+- You can install a different cluster profile using `GITOPS_PROFILE` variable for example `GITOPS_PROFILE=0-bootstrap/argocd/others/3-multi-cluster/bootstrap-cluster-n-prod.yaml`

-- You can open the directory with VSCode
+- You can open the output directory with VSCode
     ```bash
     code ace-production
     ```
-- You can install a different cluster profile using `GITOPS_PROFILE` variable for example `GITOPS_PROFILE=0-bootstrap/argocd/others/3-multi-cluster/bootstrap-cluster-n-prod.yaml`

 - The following git repositories will be fork into a new github organization
     - https://github.com/cloud-native-toolkit-demos/multi-tenancy-gitops-ace